Gad Avigad: Biography

 Avigad was born in 1930 in Jerusalem.
+He studied at the Hebrew University High School.
 At 17, he joined the ranks of the Palmach.
 He studied at the Hebrew University of Jerusalem, receiving a doctorate in 1958.

-Avigad was Associate Professor of Biochemistry at the Hebrew University and, in 1970, moved to the United States and taught at the Robert Wood Johnson Medical School in New Jersey.
+Avigad was Associate Professor of Biochemistry at the Hebrew University and, in 1967, moved to the United States and taught at the Robert Wood Johnson Medical School in New Jersey.

 Awards

 In 1957, Avigad was awarded the Israel Prize, in exact sciences, jointly with Shlomo Hestrin and David Sidney Feingold, with whom he studied.

+Personal life

+Gad is the son of Israeli archeologist Nahman Avigad.